 As you age, bone spurs are a common occurrence that can spring up at multiple locations in your body.
-However, these additional bone growths are frequently misunderstood.
+However, these bone growths are frequently misunderstood.
 The term “spur” leads many people to believe that osteophytes are sharp, pointed growths.
-Actually, bone spurs are smooth growths that do not necessarily cause any problems on their own.
-They can develop for a number of reasons, such as aging, arthritis, disc degeneration, traumatic injury, poor posture, overuse, and more.
-When these excess bone formations impinge on a nerve or other bone, that’s when problems can arise and bone spur removal becomes an issue.
+Actually, bone spurs are smooth growths that do not necessarily cause any problems.
+They can develop for a number of reasons, such as aging, arthritis, disc degeneration, traumatic injury, poor posture, overuse and more.
+When these excess bone formations impinge on a nerve or other bone, that’s when problems can arise and bone spur removal may become necessary.

-Bone spurs along the spinal column can cause some of the more serious complications as a result of these smooth excess bone growths.
-For instance, osteophytes at any location along your spinal column can cause severe back and/or neck pain, restricted movement, radiating arm and leg pain, weakness in the extremities, numbness, and in some cases disability.
+Bone spurs along the spinal column can cause some serious complications.
+For instance, osteophytes, at any location along your spinal column, can cause severe neck and/or back pain, restricted movement, radiating arm and leg pain, weakness in the extremities, numbness and, in some cases, disability.

-If your physician has concluded that bone spurs are the cause for any of these symptoms you’ve been experiencing, there are a number of bone spur removal options you can choose from.
-Some are as simple as medications – such as painkillers, anti-inflammatories, and muscle relaxers – and other bone spur treatments involve physical therapy, weight loss, exercise, and rest.
-However, some bone spurs require more involved treatments such as surgery.
+If your physician has concluded that bone spurs are the cause for any of these symptoms you’ve been experiencing, there are a number of bone spur treatment options you can choose from.
+Some are as simple as medications – such as painkillers, anti-inflammatories and muscle relaxers – while other bone spur treatments involve physical therapy, weight loss, exercise and rest.
+However, some bone spurs require more involved treatments, such as surgery for bone spur removal.

-Traditional surgical treatments were of the invasive, open-back variety and they typically required lengthy, painful recovery processes.
-However, Laser Spine Institute offers an innovative, minimally invasive bone spur removal procedures that can give you relief from the painful symptoms of bone spurs with a much faster recuperation time, better chance for success, and less risk of infection than most traditional surgical treatment options.
-For a complimentary MRI or CT scan review, and to learn more about our state-of-the-art treatment options, surgical facilities, and patient care programs, contact us today.
+Traditional surgical treatments are of the invasive, open back variety, and they typically require lengthy, painful recovery processes.
+However, Laser Spine Institute offers innovative, minimally invasive bone spur removal procedures that can give you relief from the painful symptoms of bone spurs with a much faster recuperation time, better chance for success and less risk of infection than most traditional surgical treatment options.
+For a complimentary MRI or CT scan review and to learn more about our state-of-the-art treatment options, surgery centers and patient care programs, contact us today.